Japan summons SKorean envoy to protest wartime labor dispute

 Tokyo is considering taking the issue to the International Court of Justice, although some officials say South Korea is expected to refuse going to court.
 Tokyo may seek damages from South Korea in case assets of Japanese companies are seized, Japanese media have reported.

+Responding to Kono's remark, South Korea's Foreign Ministry issued a statement saying Japan still hasn't done enough to make amends for the sufferings South Koreans had gone through during the colonial past and that it should discuss ways to find solutions acceptable to both sides.

+"To genuinely resolve the problem, Japan must look straightly into the unfortunate past and make efforts to heal the pain and scars of the victims," the ministry said.
+"We hope that the Japanese government would withdraw its unilateral pressure including the export restrictions of retaliatory character and return to the stage of diplomatic resolutions."

-At the same time, Seoul is protesting Japan's tightened controls on sensitive high-tech exports to South Korea that could affect South Korean manufacturers as well as global supplies of smartphones and displays.
+Seoul has protested Japan's tightened controls on sensitive high-tech exports to South Korea that could affect South Korean manufacturers as well as global supplies of smartphones and displays.

 The trade dispute adds to their already strained relations.

+In Seoul, a 78-year-old South Korean man died hours after setting himself ablaze near the Japanese Embassy on Friday, police said.

+Police said the man had phoned an acquaintance earlier to say he planned to self-immolate to express his antipathy toward Japan.
+Kim's family told investigators that his father-in-law had been conscripted as a forced laborer during the Japanese occupation.

-Seoul has accused Tokyo of weaponizing trade to retaliate against South Korean court rulings calling for Japanese companies to compensate aging South Korean plaintiffs for forced labor during World War II, and plans to file a complaint with the World Trade Organization.
+Seoul has accused Tokyo of weaponizing trade to retaliate against the South Korean court rulings on compensating forced labor and plans to file a complaint with the World Trade Organization.

-Tokyo said the issue has nothing to do with historical dispute between the countries and says privileged licensing for the materials affected by the export controls can be sent only to trustworthy trading partners.
+Tokyo said the export control issue has nothing to do with historical disputes but that the materials in question can be sent only to trustworthy trading partners.
 Without presenting specific examples, it has questioned Seoul's credibility in controlling the exports of arms and items that can be used for civilian and military purposes.

 South Korea has proposed an inquiry by the U.N.
 Security Council or another international body on the export controls of both countries.